 Attribute based breadcrumbs can also be implemented as tags for categorizing blog posts and types of content.

 Now that we've covered the different varieties of breadcrumb navigation, let's move on to 9 tips for implementing breadcrumb navigation on your site to improve site navigability and reduce bounce rate.

 1. Only use breadcrumb navigation if it makes sense for your site's structure.

-Breadcrumb navigation has a linear structure, so you only want to use it if it makes sense with your website's hierarchy.
-If you have lower-level pages that are accessible from different landing pages, using breadcrumb navigation will only confuse readers who keep accessing the same pages from different starting points.
-Additionally, if your site is relatively simple, with only a few pages, you probably don't need breadcrumb navigation.
+Breadcrumb navigation is only appropriate if your site's structure necessitates it.
+If you have lower-level pages that are accessible from multiple different landing pages, using breadcrumb navigation could confuse readers who access the same pages from different starting points.
+Additionally, breadcrumb navigation might not be necessary at all if you have a small website with only a few top level pages.